Mazid2003/Crop-disease-detection-and-precaution-management-using-CNN/README.md

 You can get the dataset from the kaggle, Roboflow and some other sources.

+label.json is a file which consists of precautions for the each disease of the crop.

 DJANGO Files
 settings.py, urls.py, and views.py are the files which are present in django environment. once you create a virtual environment and install django there, these files are generated and we have to make changes which are necessary for our code.